kristoff-it/zig-okredis/README.md

 ### Optionals

 Optional types let you decode `nil` replies from Redis.
+When the expected type is not an optional, and Redis replies with a `nil`, then `error.GotNilReply` is returned instead.
+This is equivalent to how error replies are decoded: if the expected type doesn't account for the possibility, a Zig error is returned.

 ```zig
 try client.send(void, "DEL", "nokey");